Planning Reliable and Resilient Grid Interconnections in the Context of Load Growth, DER Integration and Extreme Weather Events

 Here is the question: How do we plan resilient and reliable grid interconnections to deliver excellent power quality to customers, while ensuring grid investments are sustainable, affordable and cost-effective?

-We propose to share an overview of how EDF is addressing these challenges for its 40 million customers and 1.4 million kilometers of power lines.
+We propose to share an overview of these challenges are addressed in France for its 40million customers and 1.5 million kilometers of power lines.

 We will present a methodology involving grid master plans and tailored investment plans.
 These plans are designed to prepare the infrastructure for load growth and new grid connections, prevent outages, replace aging equipment and mitigate the impact of extreme weather events on the grid.